playfulprogramming/playfulprogramming/content/seanmiller/posts/virtual-memory-overview/index.md

 }
 ```

 Just so we understand what is going on here, I created a global vector pointer that I did not define.
 Therefore it is just on the stack represented as a '0'.
-When example1() is called it allocates memory for vec on the heap and instantiates a vector with all zeros.
+When **example1()** is called it allocates memory for vec on the heap and instantiates a vector with all zeros.
 You can access the vector using the memory address on the stack.
-When I print out just "vec" it will print out the memory address of the location on the heap where it is stored, when I call *vec it then goes to that memory location on the heap.
-More on pointers in a later article.
+When I print out just "vec" it will print out the memory address of the location on the heap where it is stored, when I call *vec it then goes to that memory location on the heap. **[To learn more about pointers, read this article](/posts/pointers-and-references-cpp)**.

-The other method, example2(), just creates a new local vector and sets vec equal to it.
+The other method, **example2()**, just creates a new local vector and sets vec equal to it.
 You'll see why this is problematic later on.
-When the program is run in the order example1() -> example2() everything will work fine.
+When the program is run in the order **example1()** -> **example2()** everything will work fine.
 And here is the output:

 ```
 0